00:00

 “Oh, there’s pie?”

 • In the English version, "pie" is used as a play on the word "spy".
-Interestingly, in the scene just before this, the "genie" wearing the white shirt had eaten some important food without permission, so the joke fits in quite well with the scene.
+Interestingly, in the scene just before this, the "genie" girl wearing the white shirt had eaten some important food without permission, so the joke fits in quite well with the scene.

 Español Latino